The 1st Interantional Winter School will cover the following topics:

 Location: Cambridge, UK

-Day 3, Wed 18 August: Integration: Smart control followed by Afternoon social activity
+Day 3, Wed 15 December: Integration: Smart control followed by Afternoon social activity (Robotic/General knowledge quiz)

-Day 5, Friday 20 August: Industrial use cases followed by a Farewell BBQ
+Day 5, Friday 17 December: Industrial use cases followed by a Farewell event

-In addition to lectures, talks and seminars, the Summer School will be running the following workshops:
+In addition to lectures, talks and seminars, the Winter School will be running the following workshops:

 ‘Introduction to SOFA’